dipakrasal2009/Jenkins-Automation-CI-CD-pipeline/README.md

 ## Jenkins Automation CI/CD Pipeline

-create the custome image of docker and push it into the docker hub
+create the custome image of docker and push it into the docker hub.